uvicmakerlab/conferenceMaterials/dh2013/fabricationWorkshop.md

 ## Resource List / Bibliography

+Ball, Philip.
+(1999).
+Made to Measure: New Materials for the 21st Century.
+Princeton U P.

 Balsamo, Anne.
 (2009).
 Anne Balsamo: Videos and Frameworks for “Tinkering” in a Digital Age.
 Spotlight on Digital Media and Learning.
 URL: http://spotlight.macfound.org/blog/entry/anne-balsamo-tinkering-videos

 Borenstein, Greg.
 (2012).
 Making Things See.
 Sebastopol: O'Reilly.